CakeDC/Intl/README.md

 Requirements
 ============

-* CakePHP 3.0+
+* CakePHP 3.4+
-* PHP 5.6+ without intl extension (it will still install, but what is the point if you the extension).
+* PHP 5.6+ without intl extension (it will still install, but what is the point if you have the extension).

 Installation
 ============